Ibnu Wahyutomo: Career

 On 18 August 2021, Ibnu was installed as the foreign ministry's inspector general.
 Early in his tenure, in December 2021 the foreign ministry received the Public Service Compliance Standards Award from the ombudsman.
 He also introduced digitalization initiatives within the foreign ministry to cut costs, obtain real-time follow-ups, simplify the input of supporting data, and speed up reconciliations.
 These digitalization initiatives were implemented through several applications, such as the e-Audit application, a set of online audit guidelines created during the pandemic, the Internal Oversight Information System, which was launched prior to his term in December 2020, and other supporting apps.
 Ibnu stated that the initiatives were inspired by his experience on implementing web conferencing for budget planning coordination.
+Ibnu also briefly served as the acting director general of multilateral affairs between 18 December 2021 to 27 April 2022.

 In August 2024, President Joko Widodo nominated Ibnu as Indonesia's ambassador to Finland, with concurrent accreditation to the Estonia.
 He passed a fit and proper test held by the House of Representative's first commission in September that year and was installed by President Prabowo Subianto on 24 March 2025.
-Shortly after his installation, he and five other new ambassadors from UGM met with UGM rector Ova Emilia and Yogyakarta governor Hamengkubuwono X. He presented his credentials to the President of Finland Alexander Stubb on 28 August 2025.
+Shortly after his installation, he and five other new ambassadors from UGM met with UGM rector Ova Emilia and Yogyakarta governor Hamengkubuwono X. He presented his credentials to the President of Finland Alexander Stubb on 28 August 2025 and to the President of Estonia Alar Karis on 26 November 2025.